byu-cpe/ecen224/_labs/debugging.md

 11:56:31 INFO  main.c:9: This is an informational message
 ```

-You can also use the `log_debug`, `log_warn`, and `log_error` functions to log debug, warning, and error messages, respectively. `log_*` takes the same arguments as printf (except it adds a newline for you!), so you can use format specifiers to include variables in the log message:
+You can also use the `log_debug`, `log_warn`, and `log_error` functions to log debug, warning, and error messages, respectively. `log_*` takes the same arguments as `printf` (except it adds a newline for you!), so you can use format specifiers to include variables in the log message:

 ```c
 int value = 42;
 log_info("The value is %d", value);
 ```

 **In the lab files for this repository, there are three files of interest: `main.c`, `math.c`, and `math.h`.
 Buggy functions have been included in the `math.c` file.
 Your job is to debug them using the trace debugging method and ensure that all of them work properly.
-To compile the program, you can pass both C files to gcc:**
+To compile the program, you must pass all the C files to gcc:**

 ```
 gcc main.c math.c log.c